aplteam/MarkAPL/MarkAPL_CheatSheet.md

 If **_MarkAPL_** encounters the same header again then it will add a number to it in order to tell them apart.
 It will report this on
 [`ns.report`](http://download.aplteam.com/MarkAPL.html#report{target="_blank"})

 In such cases --- which should be rare, really --- it is a better idea to assign a unique ID via [Special attributes](#).
-Of course you must then use this ID when linking to that header, so the simplified syntax is not on option in such cases.
+Of course you must then use this ID when linking to that header, so the simplified syntax is not an option in such cases.

 Sometimes the header text does not really fit as link text.
 Overcome this by specifying: